fabricerenard12/memory/README.md

 # memory
-A small, modern C++ library for efficiently reading and writing to the memory of processes
+A small, well-documented and modern C++ library for efficiently reading and writing to the memory of processes